refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 Data providers can communicate with `REST`, `GraphQL`, `RPC` and `SOAP` based APIs as they work with adapter system infrastructure.
 You can check the supported data provider list.

+*TODO: Maybe you draw some diagrams to visualize it?*

 In cases that do not match your API, you can write your own data provider.
 You can use `fetch`, `axios`, `apollo-client` or any library for this communication.
 It is the ideal place for your Authentication or custom HTTP headers operations.
+Refer to the [Create Your First Data Provider](./2-create-dataprovider.md) documentation for detailed usage.

+## Methods

 Data providers should have the following methods: